Which Inositol is Best for People With PCOS?

 Different types- MI/DCI

 There are actually nine different types, or isomers, of inositol.
-The two most commonly used for PCOS treatment include Myo-inositol (MI) and D-chiro-inositol (DCI).
-Studies suggest that both forms of inositol are important —MI for improving ovulation function, and DCI for reducing insulin levels.
+The two most commonly used for PCOS treatment include Myo-inositol supplementation (MI) and D-chiro-inositol (DCI).
+Studies suggest that both forms of inositol treatment are important —MI for improving ovulation function, and DCI for reducing insulin levels.

 The most researched and naturally occurring ratio of MI:DCI is thought to be 40:1.
 When administered at this concentration, plasma concentrations are mimicked and PCOS is counteracted at both systemic and ovarian levels.